mikecroucher/HPC_for_everyone/README.md

 ## Where I have given versions of this talk

-   * N8 Computational Intensive Research
+   * N8 Computational Intensive Research Meetup: July 2019
    * University of Bath: May 2019

 ## References